Ariacell/GW2EI-Aggregator/README.md

 - [ ] buffs
 - [x] distance from pin
 - [x] target damage (damage done to the player agent's target, array of sequential targets over course of round)

+### Infrastructure and serving

+- [x] Deployed and available over http in ECS -- uploading JSON suuuucks
+- [ ] Find a nicer way to upload and parse, upload zetc files and parse on server seems easiest.
+- [ ] HTTPS + certificate
+- [ ] Automated deployments
+- [ ] Standalone executable

 ### Out of scope for now: